 Engaging ALDI employees

 How do you make thousands of people, working all over Australia, feel like they're part of a community, not cogs in a giant retail machine?
 By giving them MyALDI, an employee-focused app, that's how.
-TJC worked on the launch campaign (with Precinct) and in-house at ALDI to create a range of interesting articles, staff profiles and Q&As for ALDI folk to read, like and engage with.
+I created the launch campaign and then worked directly with ALDI to create a range of interesting articles, staff profiles and Q&As for ALDI folk to read, like and engage with.

-We also do a bunch of external stuff for ALDI, helping them communicate everything from their position on the price of milk to their latest Special Buys.
+I also do a bunch of external comms stuff for ALDI, helping them communicate everything from their position on the price of milk to their latest Special Buys.
 Some of that ends up on ALDI Unpacked.

 Rebranding a foundering pharmacy